dustinwhisman/dustinwhisman.com/pages/writing/web-accessibility-specialist-certification/visual-design-and-colors.md

 ---
 title: "WAS Notes: Visual Design and Colors | Writing | Dustin Whisman"
 description: "What are the accessibility considerations related to visual design and colors?"
-articleTitle: "WAS Notes: Visual Design and Colors"
+articleTitle: "Visual Design and Colors"
 layout: default
 date: 2023-02-28T00:00:00.000Z
 tags: